linepro6/onefolder-token-generator/README.md

 # onefolder-token-generator
-Get onedrive's token for OneFolder
+Get onedrive's token for [OneFolder](https://github.com/linepro6/onefolder)
+---
 More: to be continued...